 For most pages about to be flipped, there’s a story that came before and there’s one that comes after.
 At the beginning of this year, I wrote about New Year Pressures and in some way, I already feel like the jitters are beginning because this time around something bigger will be marked.

 Sometimes, I imagine a different life in which I’m exactly where I want to be; a world with no broken dreams or haunted scars.
 I think of a universe where there aren’t a thousand things on the to-do list to complete and roaming free is the rule of land, but of course, I’m woken up from my daydreams as reality screams my name.
 So, why cry over wine that’s already been spilled?

 How about looking ahead, dwelling on the pages that are yet to be flipped.
 How about looking forward to the things that are yet to come whilst appreciating the ones that are done and learning from the past the left us hurt and undone.
-How about trying to create change, even small, before the year runs out?
+How about trying to create change, even a small one, before the year runs out?

 Another decade will soon be over, but there’s still two months to go and although they might fly away in a blink of an eye, there are still two months to go – a whole two months.

 There are 61 days left to take a chance and do that thing you’ve been avoiding, 61 days to tell that person exactly how you feel, 61 days to achieve that goal and 61 whole days be the truest version of yourself.
 In other words, there are 61 days to change your life and many more to come if luck will have it.

 Often, we focus on the things we don’t have, the things we can’t do or say.
 We try to fix who we are to fit a mold or the imagery of ourselves someone else built in their heads, but I challenge you, and myself, to focus on the opposite.
 In the next few weeks, I want to focus on the things I can actually change; the parts of my life I can transform and mold into the version of the life I want to see.